 If the Sensing service consumer acting as external AF then it only interacts with network via NEF.
 In this case the security mechanisms in clauses 12 of [5] are reused to provide mutual authentication, authorisation, integrity protection, confidentiality protection and replay protection between Sensing service consumer and the NEF.

-Editor’s Note: the architecture need to inline to SA2
+Editor’s Note: the architecture needs to inline to SA2

 6.1.4.3 Evaluation